-\ The City has utilised calculations of "Required Asset Renewal" from its Asset Management Plan (part of the IPR "suite" of documents) and the ratio projections above reflect this approach.
-The City's Capital Program is expected to yield above benchmark results in the 3 years to 2016-17 as significant asset renewal works are undertaken.
-The 3 years to 2019-20 mark a temporary decline in asset renewal works, as organisational capacity is instead focused on the delivery of significant new assets, particularly during the peak delivery period for Green Square.
+The City's Capital Program is expected to generate capital renewal near or above benchmark levels for the entire 10 years of the Long Term Financial Plan.
+The lower projected performance in earlier years of the Plan mark a temporary decline in asset renewal works, as organisational capacity is instead focused on the delivery of significant new assets, particularly during the peak delivery period for Green Square.
 As delivery capacity returns to "business as usual", the performance against this ratio trends back to above-benchmark results.